sheasyve/SmallTimer/README.md

 # Minimalist Countdown Timer for Linux and Windows

-This is a minimal countdown timer built with Python and Tkinter.
-It counts down to zero from the target value and delivers an alert.
-Executable files for Linux and Windows are supplied in the Release.
+This is a simple countdown timer built using Python and Tkinter.
+It allows you to set a target time and counts down to zero, providing an alert when the time is up.
+Executable files for both Linux and Windows are included in the Release.
+For Linux users, a desktop entry and installation script are also provided to make setup even easier.

 ## How to Run